jminor/cardmaker/README.md

 Each row in the spreadsheet will become a card output image.

-The `Card Name` field defines the output filename (with a `.png` or `.svg` extension added).
+The `Card Name` column defines the output filename (with a `.png` or `.svg` extension added).

-The `Template` field determines which template SVG will be used for that card.
+The `Template` column determines which template SVG will be used for that card.
 You can use a single template for all your cards, or different ones for different types of cards.
 The example uses 4 templates for 4 types of outputs (rules, back, thing, action).

-The `Copies` field determines how many copies of the identical image will be produced when printed.
+The `Copies` column determines how many copies of the identical image will be produced when printed.
 (NOT IMPLEMENTED YET)

 Any other columns you include can be used to fill in the template SVG(s) you provide.
 If a column is not used in a template, it is ignored - so you can have loads of columns for other purposes.